Last updated January 13, 2026

 Information That You Provide To Us

-We collect personal information when you use the Website and register to use the Services on the Website and/or submit information or materials on the Website, including, for example, when you apply for employment positions on the Website, submit resumes or other information or materials on or through the Website or the Services, send us an e-mail, or in any other way submit personal information to us via the Website.
+We collect personal information when you use the Website and/or submit information or materials on the Website, including, for example, when you apply for employment positions on the Website, submit resumes or other information or materials on or through the Website, send us an e-mail, or in any other way submit personal information to us via the Website.

 The personal information we may collect from you includes:

-• Contact information you provide to us (such as name, postal address, e-mail address and telephone and/or mobile phone numbers);
+- Contact information and identifiers (such as full name, postal address, e-mail address and telephone and/or mobile phone numbers);

-• Other information you may provide to us through the “Contact Us” or similar features.
+- Other information or content you may provide to us through the “Contact Us” or similar features.

 Information That We Automatically Collect From You